 The release of the next “Fast & Furious” installment, “F9,” has been delayed from May 22 to now opening on April 2, 2021.

-Paramount postponed the April 3 theatrical release of the romantic comedy “The Lovebirds" starring Issa Rae and Kumail Nanjiani after its SXSW premiere was also canceled.
-Netflix then acquired the film from Paramount and will release it at a date to be announced.
+Paramount postponed the April 3 theatrical release of the romantic comedy “The Lovebirds” starring Issa Rae and Kumail Nanjiani after its SXSW premiere was also canceled.
+Netflix then acquired the film from Paramount and debuted it on May 22.

 Paramount postponed the theatrical release UK gang film “Blue Story,” which was set to open on March 20.
 The film then premiered on digital on May 5.

 “The Artist’s Wife”

 Strand Releasing and Water’s End Productions delayed the limited release of the Bruce Dern and Lena Olin film “The Artist’s Wife.”
 The film was meant to open in New York on April 3 in Los Angeles on April 10 and in San Francisco on April 17.
 No new release date has been set.

 Hirokazu Kore-eda’s film “The Truth” from IFC Films will postpone its March 20 domestic release to now open at an unspecified date in summer 2020.
 The film is in both French and English starring Catherine Deneuve, Juliette Binoche and Ethan Hawke and has already opened in some overseas markets.
 IFC Films has set a new release date for July 3.

 Disney postponed the release of its blockbuster, live-action remake of the animated film “Mulan” from March 27 to now open on July 24.
 The shift was part of a big shuffle of films Disney made to its release calendar on April 3.

 After numerous delays, 20th Century’s X-Men spinoff “The New Mutants” was also pushed back by Disney “out of an abundance of caution.”
 The film from director Josh Boone was meant to open April 3.
 The film will now open Aug.
 28, 2020.